Skip to content

 • Priority Area 1: Accessibility

-TAFE SA will improve access to community supports and services by strengthening partnerships with disability and community organisations and relevant government agencies.
-This includes increasing co location and referral opportunities, sharing information on available services, and supporting community engagement for people with disability, including Aboriginal people with disability, people experiencing vulnerability, and women in regional communities.
+TAFE SA will improve access to community supports by working closely with disability organisations, government agencies and community partners to connect people with disability—including Aboriginal people with disability, people experiencing vulnerability, and women in regional communities—to services, information and inclusive opportunities.

 • Priority Area 2: Advocacy and Supports